Playroom ideas – 24 ways to create a fun and inspiring space for your little ones

 What should be in a playroom?

-Playroom essentials include organised toy storage ideas that are safely secured and easily accessible for children to reach and tidy themselves when encouraged.
+Playroom essentials include organised and hidden toy storage ideas that are safely secured and easily accessible for children to reach and tidy themselves when encouraged.
 As floor play is a vital part of children's development cushioned mats, soft rugs and oversized floor cushions are a good playroom idea.

 A small table and chair are practical for crafting along with a set of drawers for supplies.
 Lastly, older children will benefit from a desk and notice board for homework and academic interests.